 Mentors usually work with students one on one, or in small groups, under the supervision of the teacher.
 The school provides materials and other learning resources as required.
 Individual students are selected by the school and the tasks undertaken in the mentoring sessions will vary depending on the individual needs of students and the skills of the mentor.

-Mentoring through Mecanno Participating mentors work in teams of four or more to work one to one with students in a group environment.
+Mentoring through Meccano Participating mentors work in teams of four or more to work one to one with students in a group environment.
 The involvement of an individual student is generally for a ten-week period, which matches the time usually taken to complete a model.
 This has proved very successful in enhancing the self-esteem and confidence students.

 Training and Social Gatherings